-Wing VAs learn the basics of using Canva, Adobe Lightroom, and Adobe Photoshop on social media platforms so they can contribute right away and become the best social media associate for your brand.
+Social media assistants learn the basics of using Canva, Adobe Lightroom, and Adobe Photoshop on social media platforms so they can contribute right away and become the best social media associate for your brand.

 Finding and sharing relevant, engaging content is crucial to success online.
 Customers want brands to engage in the conversation and continually add meaningful contributions.
 Unfortunately this task is harder than ever before, as the market for people’s attention is a lot more competitive.
 In addition, search algorithms have become more sophisticated, which raises the bar for content marketers.

 Luckily, when it comes to social media marketing, there are many helpful tools that can help you do just that.
 Flipboard, Pocket, and Feedly all do this.